medavrtx/ecom-project/README.md

 ## Description

-Luminae Skincare is a mockup ecommerce site designed to showcase a skincare brand's products and provide a seamless shopping experience for customers.
-The goal of this project is to create an aesthetically pleasing and user-friendly website to attract potential customers and promote the brand's skincare products.
+Luminae Skincare is a mockup ecommerce platform crafted to elegantly display a skincare brand's offerings.
+The project aimed to provide a seamless and aesthetically pleasing experience for users, ensuring both customers and administrators found it intuitive and user-friendly.

 ## Table of Contents